c-w/ghp-import/README.md

 * `branch`: Name of the branch to write to.
 Default: `gh-pages`.
 * `mesg`: The commit message to use on the target branch.
 Default: `Update documentation`.
 * `push`: Push the branch to {remote}/{branch} after committing.
 Default: `False`.
+* `prefix`: The prefix to add to each file that gets pushed to the remote.
+Default: `None`.
 * `force`: Force the push to the repository.
 Default: `False`.
 * `use_shell`: Default: Use the shell when invoking Git. `False`.
 * `followlinks`: Follow symlinks when adding files.
 Default: `False`.